yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 People interact with their operating system (be it Mac OS, Windows, or Linux) through the Graphical User Interface - or, in short, the GUI.
 GUIs use graphics, along with a keyboard and a mouse, to provide an easy-to-use interface.
 They provide windows, pull-down menus, buttons, scrollbars, and icons, enabling users to interact with the operating system or application.

 A command line interface (CLI) enables users to type commands in a terminal or console window to interact with an operating system.
 Users input commands and (usually) receive responses back from the system.
-The command-line, while simpler in appearance is more powerful and typically faster to use than a GUI.
+The command-line, while simpler in appearance, is more powerful and typically faster to use than a GUI.

+Once you learn the basic structure of how to run things in a CLI and learn some basic commands, each subsequent set of commands will become easier to learn.
+This is unlike a GUI, which will be different for every program and each tends to have its own idiosyncrasies.

 **Note**: We utilize "terminal" and "command line" interchangeably here - though they aren't exactly the same thing.